 - However if you look at what the City actually does, it is almost impossible to find any activity which requires single market access.
 Unfortunately for the City’s enemies in the EU, money moves around the world at the push of a button and international finance is very difficult to control.

 - The EU banking passport is not a big part of the City’s activities.
-It might help some companies to provide financial services to retail customers, but nearly all of the City’s transactions are not with retail customers but with banks and other financial institutions, who are allowed to do business in financial centers outside the EU.
+It might help some companies to provide financial services to retail customers, but nearly all of the City’s transactions in the EU are not with retail customers but with banks and other financial institutions, who are allowed to do business in financial centers outside the EU.

-- The City’s main activity is to help savers invest in assets like equities or bonds.
+- The City’s key activity, particularly in connection with its exports to the EU, is to help savers invest in assets like equities or bonds.
 Most investors invest in assets through funds.
 Most funds managed in the City and sold in Europe are EU authorised “UCITS” funds.
 The potential loss of UCITS is a much vaunted Brexit risk for the City.

 - However UCITS funds, typically issued in Dublin or Luxembourg, are currently managed by fund managers based all over the world, from London to Hong Kong.
 UCITS has no rules saying that the manager of a UCITS fund must be based in the EU.
 Post Brexit, there is nothing to stop a City fund manager from issuing a fund in Dublin or Luxembourg which any investor in Europe can buy.

 - The City also makes a lot of money from acting as intermediary between investors buying and selling assets.
 Institutional or professional investors can trade through any broker they want, anywhere they want and on any exchange they want.
 Europe never has and never will have any say in this.